-In the State of Florida, possessing and trafficking drugs are major crimes that attract serious penalties.
-You could be facing a long time in jail, probation, drivers’ license suspension, probation, and hefty fines.
+In the State of Florida, possessing, selling, or trafficking drugs are major crimes that carry serious penalties.
+You could be facing a long time in jail, probation, drivers’ license suspension, and hefty fines.
 This is why you shouldn’t take drug charges lightly.
-But is there a way you can get your charges dropped or jail time reduced?
-What can you do to get the best possible outcome?
+There may be a way you can get your charges dropped or sentence reduced.
+Hiring the right attorney can get you the best possible outcome.

-At Shrader Law, PLLC, we know how serious drug charges can be, and we have helped many clients like you in fighting their drug crime charges.
-Our attorneys have worked with prosecutors across the state, and they have the experience and insight on how the prosecution will approach your drug case.
-They will use this knowledge to develop an effective defense that puts your needs and rights at the forefront of your case.
+At Shrader Law, PLLC, we know how serious drug charges can be and have helped many clients like you to fight their drug crime charges.
+Our attorneys have worked with prosecutors across the state, and they have experience and insight on how the prosecution will approach your drug case.
+They will use this knowledge to develop an effective defense that puts your needs and protecting your rights at the forefront of your case.

 If you are facing drug charges, the penalties you face will depend mainly on some factors, including the type of drug, the quantity, and what your intentions were.
 For example, if you are arrested for selling drugs, you will often face harsher penalties than a person who was caught just in possession of a particular substance.

 Whether you have been arrested for simply possessing drugs or alleged to have an intent to distribute or sell drugs, you will be facing serious charges.
 The first and most important step you should take is to consult a Shrader Law, PLLC criminal defense attorney.
-To be convicted, the state must prove that the drugs found on you were illegal and were yours.
-However, your attorney will know defenses to fight these charges.
+Your attorney will know possible defenses to fight these charges.

-Violation of your Fourth Amendment rights: If the drugs found on you were obtained through an unlawful search and seizure, the contraband drugs would be inadmissible in a court of law, and your case can be dismissed.
-Consult with our attorneys to see if your search was unlawful.
+Violation of your Fourth Amendment rights: If law enforcement found drugs through an unlawful search and seizure, the drugs may be inadmissible in court, and your case might be dismissed.

 Possession issues: If the prosecutor cannot connect the drugs to your actual person, they may not be able to prove that you had the intention to possess the drugs.
 For example, if the drugs were in a common area of a car occupied by multiple people, the prosecutor may not be able to establish your ownership of the drugs unless you admit to possessing the drugs.